TimMonko/urssi-docs/docs/docstrings.md

 # Code Documentation

 In my experience docstrings and code style are the **best** way to assist reviewers of code -- both your future self and colleagues.
 Also, this is the documentation that saves yours and others life when it comes to future contribution.
-As such, this page will reflect on a variety of perhaps surprising ways that code gets documentated.
+As such, this page will reflect on a variety of perhaps surprising ways that code gets documented.

 Most code documentation is *for developers*, but docstrings in particular are *for users*.